What You Will Need

 - Drip irrigation or soaker hoses

 - When you unpack your corms, you’ll notice they resemble little brown octopuses and are probably not what you were expecting.
-Don’t worry—these strange little critters will actually produce an abundance of striking blooms come spring.
+Don’t worry—these strange little critters will produce an abundance of striking blooms come spring.

-- Before planting, soak corms for 3 to 4 hours in room temperature water.
-It’s important that you don’t oversoak them; otherwise they will rot.
+- Before planting, soak corms for 3 to 4 hours in room-temperature water.
+It’s important that you don’t oversoak them—they will rot.
 As the corms soak, they will plump up, often doubling in size.
 After soaking, corms can either be planted directly into the ground or presprouted.
 Presprouting the corms before planting will mean flowers bloom a few weeks earlier.

 - To presprout, fill a flat-bottom seed tray half full of moist potting soil.
-Sprinkle the soaked corms onto the soil, and cover them with more soil so that they are completely covered.
-Leave this tray in a cool place (40°F-50°F / 4°C-10°C) for 10 to 14 days in an area where rodents can’t find it.
+Sprinkle the soaked corms onto the soil, and then completely cover them with more soil.
+Leave the tray in a cool place (40°F–50°F / 4°C–10°C) for 10 to 14 days in an area where rodents can’t find it.
 Check on the corms every few days, making sure the soil is moist but not soggy, and remove any corms that show signs of mold or rot.

-- During cold stretches, when temps dip below freezing, cover the plants with a layer of frost cloth.
-Autumn-planted corms bloom in early spring, and late winter/early spring-planted corms will flower by mid-spring.
+- During cold stretches, when temperatures dip below freezing, cover the plants with a layer of frost cloth.
+Autumn-planted corms bloom in early spring, and late-winter or early-spring-planted corms will flower by midspring.